Your day-by-day itinerary

 Explore Cusco, the Inca heartland and a city of colourful contrasts.
 During this trip, you’ll spend two nights in Cusco, the gateway to Machu Picchu and the Sacred Valley.
 Travellers from all over the world meet here before heading into the mountains, making it a lively hub of restaurants, bars and museums.
 Scattered with Inca ruins and colonial churches, it’s a brilliant place for an atmospheric wander.

-Take the mountain paths less travelled on the Lares Trail to Machu Picchu.
-A great alternative to the busy Inca Trail, you’ll pass remote villages and glassy lakes nestled between snowy peaks.
+Take the mountain paths less travelled on the Lares Trail – a great alternative to the busy Inca Trail, you’ll pass remote villages and lakes nestled between snowy peaks.
 If you’re after an authentic taste of life in Andes, this is the trek for you.
-With all of the adventure and none of the hoards, it’s a challenge for your feet and your mind that ends with mist-swirled Machu Picchu.
+You’ll join a small, guided group for 3 days of trekking through dramatic landscapes, camping under the stars, meeting the Andean locals and generally feeling a million miles away from it all.